cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

 ### Forwarding player information via IBC

-It is time to look at how you can forward the player information via the IBC protocol.
+It is time to look at how you can forward the player information via the Inter-Blockchain Communication Protocol (IBC).

 <HighlightBox type="remember">